Scroll To See More Images

 12. Marlene Dietrich

 Marlene Dietrich, who started her acting career in 1919, was one of Hollywood’s first queer fashion icons.
 She was an expert on fashion—She loved Dior!—and broke some major barriers with her androgynous film roles.
-Dietrich herself would often don menswear along with her other luxe fashion looks, and almost always wore a hat, no matter the ensemble.
-Although, according to an interview with The Observer in 1960, Dietrich said if it were up to her, she’d wear men’s jeans all the time.
+Dietrich herself would often don menswear along with her other luxe fashion looks, and almost always wore a hat, although I’ll forgive her for nixing one from the above ensemble.
+In an interview with The Observer in 1960, Dietrich actually said if it were up to her, she’d wear men’s jeans all the time.
 Iconic.

 13. Jonathan Van Ness